 Dean for International and Intercultural Student Programs

-Dean Young came to Barnard in 2008 and moved from the Office of the Dean of Studies to the Provost's Office in 2009.
-As Dean for International and Intercultural Student Programs she advises students as they determine whether, where and how they should study abroad.
-She helps students to incorporate their study abroad experience into their overall Barnard education – both practically and theoretically.
+Dean Young came to Barnard in 2008 as the Dean for Study Abroad, and became the Dean for International and Intercultural Student Programs in 2013.
+She advises students as they determine whether, where and how they should study abroad, and helps students to incorporate their study abroad experience into their overall Barnard education – both practically and theoretically.
 She oversees international student orientation and the management of the Office of International and Intercultural Student Programs as a direct report to the Dean of the College.
 She also advises first-year, sophomore and all four-year international students.
 Dean Young earned her BA in International Politics and Economics and an MA in French, both from Middlebury College.
 She spent her own junior year of undergraduate studies in France studying at Reid Hall, the University of Paris X at Nanterre and L'Institut d'Etudes Politiques.
 Dean Young has spent 8 years living and working in Africa.
 She has traveled extensively around that continent and the world.
 Dean Young began her international career as a Teacher Trainer for the Peace Corps in Madagascar.
 She was later named Country Director of the School for International Training's study abroad programs in Madagascar, Senegal and South Africa.
 She came to us from the University of Connecticut's Office of Study Abroad.

 212-854-1777, 10 Milbank